CBS 6 Community

-RICHMOND, Va. -- Join CBS 6 in the fight against breast cancer at this year's Making Strides Against Breast Cancer Walk this Saturday at Richmond's Monroe Park.
+RICHMOND, Va. -- Organizers said roughly 10,000 people took part in this year's Making Strides Against Breast Cancer Walk Saturday morning in Richmond's Monroe Park.

 The annual event raises money for the American Cancer Society fund breast cancer research and provides services like free rides to chemo, free places to stay near treatment and a live 24/7 cancer helpline.